Customize Consent Preferences

 David Lanza

 David Lanza has been sound designing in DFW for some time now, is excited to still be sound designing, and looks forward to sound designing more in the future.
 He also loves the Phibs always and forever.
 Pro-tip: eat half of your cookie now, and save the other half for a late night snack after the show.
 Follow David Lanza Audio on Facebook or go to www.DavidLanzaAudio.com to learn more.
+I might also have an Instagram, but I’m not sure.
 Or look up my LiveJournal I had in high school.
 Love to Nikki, Maggie, Peter, and the Oxford comma.

 Logan Schurr